rgwch/ioBroker.mystrom-wifi-button/README.md

 ![](rsc/button_2.jpg)

+Find out the release you're interessed in: <https://github.com/rgwch/ioBroker.mystrom-wifi-button/releases> and copy/paste the address of the .tar.gz link.

-Read the warning and click "install" if you agree anyway.
+Read the warning and click "install" if you agree.

 The adapter should then be in the admin pages's list:

 ![](rsc/button_3.jpg)